SimonForgot/KK_skeleton/README.md

 # KK_skeleton
-A C++ demo using imgui,openmp,pthread,vulakn
+A C++ demo using pyside6,vulkan/cuda